Calder Vale

-The church of St. John the Evangelist lies high above the village, linked to it by a woodland footpath.
+The church of St John the Evangelist lies high above the village, linked to it by a half-mile woodland footpath (compared with a three-mile journey by road).
 It was consecrated on 12 August 1863.
 It serves the adjacent village of Oakenclough, in addition to Calder Vale.

 The village also contains a primary school, Calder Vale Church of England School, which was built concurrently with the church.
-It is a small school consisting of two teachers and about 30 pupils, and it is situated next door to St. John's Church, the two being very closely linked.
+It is a small school consisting of two teachers and about thirty pupils, and it is situated next door to St John's Church, the two being very closely linked.

 There is also a village hall and a Methodist chapel in the village centre.
 The village also has Scouts and Brownies, a Women's Institute, which meets monthly in the village hall, and a Village Club.

 There is a post office within the village hall.

 Every Sunday in May, the villagers get together and organise the "BlueBell Teas", at which cakes, sandwiches and local produce are sold for charity, and for the upkeep of the village hall and mission room.
 On the second Saturday of June every year, there is a village festival.

 The elected Member for Wyre Borough Council's Calder Ward is Councillor David Meirion Williams.